Nyck de Vries: 2020–21 season

 Following two rounds in which he only amassed a total of two points, de Vries fought for victory in both races of the London ePrix and finished in second place in both races, thus taking the lead in the championship before the final round.
-In the first race in Berlin he did not score any points but managed to maintain his lead in the standings.
+In the first race in Berlin, he did not score any points but managed to maintain his lead in the standings.
 Having qualified 13th for the final race of the season, de Vries was given an early advantage when title rivals Mitch Evans and Edoardo Mortara collided at the start, and fellow contender Jake Dennis was involved in a crash shortly after the restart.
-De Vries finished the race in eighth place, thus winning his first ever World Championship in Formula E. The Dutchman ended the campaign with a total of two wins, four podiums and 99 points, seven ahead of vice-champion Mortara.
+De Vries finished the race in eighth place, thus winning his first ever World Championship in Formula E. He ended the campaign with a total of two wins, four podiums and 99 points, seven ahead of vice-champion Mortara.

 2021–22 season

-De Vries and Stoffel Vandoorne remained with Mercedes for their swansong season in Formula E. De Vries won the first race of season 8 in Diriyah, and got pole the next day, but finished in 10th, and ended the championship in 9th with 106 points.
+De Vries and Vandoorne remained with Mercedes for their swansong season in Formula E. De Vries won the first race of season 8 in Diriyah, and got pole the next day, but finished in tenth, and ended the championship in ninth with 106 points.
 De Vries left at the end of the season, securing a contract to compete in Formula One.